joshghent/blog/content/blog/resiliency/index.md

 ## Goals
 Let's start of with some high level goals, because often resiliency can be used to mean "stopping a service from ever crashing".
 However, the goal of resiliency should be to accept failure, and instead be more focused on handling them gracefully.

 I had the objective of making 99% of errors auto recover and be never told about them, but the 1% of errors I wanted to know about immediately.
-This included not just, is X service healthy, but also is the queue that it listens to being consumed at a rate less than it was being added to.
+This included not just, is X service healthy, but also is the queue that it listens to being consumed at a rate less than it was being added to and so on.

+Making the web more resilient is a certain goal of mine as I (as I'm sure you, the reader, have) been burned by going through a form submission, only for it to go wrong and have to do the entire thing again.
+Frustrating right?
+One example of this stands out in my mind where I submitted an application for a bank account.
+On the confirmation screen, I left it as I got distracted by something else.
+By the time I went back on the page, Chrome decided to reload it and what resulted was me having no way to login and a credit checking being done on me but no bank account at the end of it!
+Funny (in retrospect) perhaps but pointed out serious resiliency issues.
+If you start looking, you'll see them everywhere.

-Here's what I ended up doing
+Here's what I ended up doing to make our SMS/IM systems more resilient.

 ## Backing Off
 When the primary consumer service (loving named Short Message Event Gatherer or "SMEG" for short), we implemented a retry mechanism that just requeued the message to be re-processed.
 It was then consumed immidiatly by another instance which undoubtedly generated the same error (due to 3rd party errors etc).